 1. Encourage Ride Leaders to post rides.
-Ideally, during the “high season,” every level should have a ride posted on both Saturday and Sunday (weekday (Job Description--Ride Coordinators continues ...)
+Ideally, during the “high season,” every level should have a ride posted on both Saturday and Sunday (weekday rides are icing on the cake).

 Ride leaders plan and lead rides.
-You can choose a ride to lead from the Cue Sheet library or you can write your own.
+You can choose a ride to lead from the Cue Sheet or club RideWithGPS library or you can write your own.
 For more info, take a look at the Ride Leader checklist.

 Forms and Information for Ride Leaders

 Click for a description of the Ride Categories (levels) from D to A.

 Cue Sheets for Ride Leaders

 Procedures for Rides